OAuth-Apis/apis/README.md

   * DropWizard stand-alone Resource Server with limited functionality (using in-memory JSON-based backend) to demo the OAuth Authorization Server
   * Standard Java web application to showcase the use of the communication between typical Resource Servers and the Authorization Server

-- An example Client App implementation to demo the OAuth flow for a typical (possible native) Client App
+- An example Client App implementation to demo the OAuth flow for a typical (possibly native) Client App
   * This 'involves' a running (example) Resource Server and the Authorization Server

 - An implementation add-on for connecting to a compliant SAML IdP for authentication